Sustainability

 Housing stress

-120 units will be included for essential workers employed in the precinct at rental rates below market value.
+300 units will be included for essential workers employed in the precinct at rental rates below market value.

-An 85-bed medi-hotel will accommodate patients their families and friends.
+An 85-bed medihotel will accommodate patients, their families and friends.
 Patient accommodation will offset up to 4,500 hospital bed occupancies per year, with significant savings to public hospital operating costs.